7 Castle Street is a Grade II listed building in the Reading local planning authority area, England. First listed on 22 June 1977. Townhouse.

 Description

-MATERIALS: the building is constructed of silver grey brick laid in header bond with red brick dressings, with a timber doorcase, stone steps to the front door and a slate roof.
-The rear (south) elevation is constructed of red brick.
+The building features silver grey brick laid in header bond with red brick dressings, a timber doorcase, stone steps leading to the front door, and a slate roof.
+The rear elevation is constructed of red brick.
+The plan is irregularly rectangular, with a principal north range facing Castle Street and a slightly staggered rear south range extending along the western plot boundary.
+The building has three storeys and a basement.

-EXTERIOR: the street front has four bays, with a pitched roof to the north range concealed behind a plain, stone-coped, brick parapet.
-The principal, north elevation is arranged in a regular grid, with openings arranged in four evenly-spaced bays with narrow strips of red brick rising from a silver-grey brick plinth to the parapet, defining each bay.
-On the ground floor, the main entrance is located to the right of the centre in the second bay from the west and comprises a six-panelled door with a rectangular fanlight over, containing intricate timber glazing bars, within a timber doorcase topped with a bracketed pediment.
+The street front has four bays and a pitched roof to the north range, which is concealed behind a plain, stone-coped brick parapet.
+The principal north elevation is arranged in a regular grid, with openings in four evenly-spaced bays.
+Narrow strips of red brick rise from a silver-grey brick plinth to the parapet, defining each bay.
+The main entrance is located to the right of the centre in the second bay from the west, featuring a six-panelled door with a rectangular fanlight above, which has intricate timber glazing bars, all within a timber doorcase topped with a bracketed pediment.
 Three stone steps lead up to the door from the street.
-The three other ground-floor bays each contain a six-over-six timber sash window under a flat-arched window head in gauged brickwork.
-Beneath the westernmost ground-floor window is a basement light, now mostly bricked up, with a segmental-arched head.
-The first and second floors each contain four, six-over-six timber sash windows under gauged brickwork heads, matching those on the ground floor but slightly shorter in height.
+The other three ground-floor bays each contain a six-over-six timber sash window under a flat-arched window head in gauged brickwork.
+Beneath the westernmost ground-floor window is a mostly bricked-up basement light with a segmental-arched head.
+The first and second floors each have four six-over-six timber sash windows under gauged brickwork heads, similar to those on the ground floor but slightly shorter.

-The rear, south range is largely hidden from the street but appears to be of red brickwork, with ranges of timber sash windows on each floor of the south elevation.
+The rear south range is mostly hidden from the street but appears to be made of red brick, featuring ranges of timber sash windows on each floor of the south elevation.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.